CHECK RIDE BRIEFING

 If you are a graduate of a Part 141 approved training course, ensure that you have your Graduation Certificate.
 Also ensure that you’ve completed all of Block A and C on Part II of the Form 8710-1 with the appropriate aircraft and approved school information.
 It is important to note that a Part 141 Graduation Certificate is only valid for 60 days, and that a Letter of Discontinuance does not extend this 60 day expiration date.

-It is the responsibility of the applicant to ensure they have and bring a current copy of the appropriate Practical Test Standards.
+It is the responsibility of the applicant to ensure they have and bring a current copy of the appropriate ACS or PTS as applicable.
 This can be in print form or as a download on an electronic flight bag.
-The most current versions of the PTS can be found and saved from the FAA website, found here: https://www.faa.gov/training_testing/testing/test_standards/
+The most current versions of the ACS / PTS can be found and saved from the FAA website, found here:

 View Limiting Device:

 Ensure you bring along a view limiting device.
-Please note that the examiner has the final decision as to whether a view limiting device is adequate.
+Please note that the examiner has the final decision as to whether a particular view limiting device is adequate for the test.

 Aircraft Documents / Logbooks:

 Please bring all required aircraft documents such as Airworthiness Certificate and Registration, as well as the aircraft maintenance logs.
-This will be discussed as a part of the oral examination, and you will be expected to find all required inspections and prove the aircraft is in safe and legal condition to fly.
+This will be discussed as a part of the ground portion, and you will be expected to find all required inspections and prove the aircraft is in safe and legal condition to fly.
+Please take time to familiarize yourself with the aircraft logbooks.
+Please ensure that there is a current Airworthiness Directives (AD) compliance list and that the applicable AD statuses are easy to determine.

 ELECTRONIC FLIGHT BAG / iPAD USE:

 The iPad and other similar devices have revolutionized the way many pilots plan and conduct their flights.
-Use of an iPad or similar device is ok on a check ride with some exceptions.
-The applicant will be expected to ensure that the data on the device is current.
+The use of an iPad or similar device is approved on a check ride with some exceptions.
+The applicant will be expected to ensure and prove that the data on the device is current.
 The applicant is also expected to be able to show proficiency in using such a device during flight operations.
-Considerations should be taken in regards to how the device will be stowed or secured, if the device causes any interference with any aircraft systems, as well as how the applicant integrates the device and its information in regards to single pilot resource management.
-For any certificate or rating requiring demonstration of Pilotage and or Dead Reckoning, you will be expected to show proficiency in these tasks without the iPad.
-It is also important to have a flight log or some other means to keep track of time and fuel in place of the iPad.
-For applicants taking a check ride that involves the demonstration of Instrument Approach Procedures, you must disable the “own ship position” or geo-referencing capability.
-It is also important to have some means of a back up for the EFB / iPad in the event the device malfunctions or the battery is depleted.
-This will be discussed during the oral examination if using such a device.
+Considerations should be taken to how the device will be stowed or secured, if the device causes any interference with any aircraft systems, as well as how the applicant integrates the device and its information in regards to single pilot resource management.
+For any certificate or rating requiring demonstration of Pilotage and or Dead Reckoning, you will be expected to show proficiency in these tasks without the gps features of the tablet.
+While it is acceptable to use the tablet as your applicable aeronautical chart, the geo-referencing or “own ship position” feature must be disabled.
+It is also important to still have a flight log or some other means to keep track of time and fuel in place of the iPad.
+For applicants taking a check ride that involves the demonstration of Instrument Approach Procedures or Holding, you must disable the “own ship position” or geo-referencing capability.
+It is also advisable to have some means of a back up for the EFB / iPad in the event the device malfunctions or the battery is depleted.
+Contingencies will be discussed during the oral examination.